PhoenixTales/wiki.gothicarchive.org/misc/monsters.md

 ## Minesprayer
 - known as `Felssprüher` in German version of `Sleeper's Ban`
+- great underground monster
+- usually takes multiple people to kill one
+- it's venom is an acid that quickly melts rock and can be stored in glass vials

 ## Polar badger
 - lives in the far northern lands of `Shirtakkihn` people